yimutianyang/SIGIR23-VGCL/README.md

 # SIGIR23-VGCL
-Implementation of our SIGIR 2023 accepted paper "Generative-Contrastive Graph Learning for Recommendation", PDF file is: https://le-wu.com/files/Publications/CONFERENCES/SIGIR-23-yang.pdf
+Implementation of our SIGIR 2023 accepted paper "Generative-Contrastive Graph Learning for Recommendation".
+PDF file is here: https://le-wu.com/files/Publications/CONFERENCES/SIGIR-23-yang.pdf

 In this work, we investigate GCL-based recommendation from the perspective of better contrastive view construction, and propose a novel Variational Graph Generative-Contrastive Learning (VGCL) framework.
 Instead of data augmentation, we leverage the variational